adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

 We will also use MongoDB, the famous NoSQL DB, but it would be a similar process with any DB you want.

-**TLDR;** if you already know Scrapy, head to the last part.
+**TLDR;** if you already know Scrapy, head to the [last part about incremental scraping](#incremental).
 You can find the full code for this project [here on GitHub](https://github.com/adipasquale/techcrunch-incremental-scrapy-spider-with-mongodb).

 # Setup your Scrapy spider